History and Mission

 Opening Doors Fairfield County Mission

-The mission of Opening Doors of Fairfield County (ODFC) is to prevent and end homelessness in Fairfield County.
+The mission of Opening Doors Fairfield County (ODFC) is to prevent and end homelessness in Fairfield County.

-Through a Collective Impact approach, ODFC coordinates the strategies of advocacy, prevention, housing, employment, and social services to ensure that episodes of homelessness are rare and of short duration and that all citizens within the region have access to safe, affordable housing.
+Through a Collective Impact approach, ODFC coordinates the strategies of prevention, housing, employment, advocacy and services to ensure that episodes of homelessness are rare, brief and non-recurring and that all citizens within the region have access to safe, affordable housing.